Tony Stargell

-Tony L. Stargell (born August 7, 1966) is an American former professional football cornerback who played eight seasons in the National Football League (NFL) from 1990 to 1997.
+Tony L. Stargell (born August 7, 1966) is an American former professional football player who was a cornerback for eight seasons in the National Football League (NFL) from 1990 to 1997.
 Stargell attended LaGrange High School and graduated with the class of 1986.
-He was selected 56th overall by the New York Jets in the third round of the 1990 NFL draft.
+He played college football for the Tennessee State Tigers and was selected 56th overall by the New York Jets in the third round of the 1990 NFL draft.